|Graduation Date||Deadline to Submit Application, Fees and Official Transcripts|

 - You have a financial balance on your account.

 - You must have a zero balance on your account to be certified for graduation.
-Please contact the Bursar’s Office before you apply for graduation to verify that your balance is zero.
+Please contact the Office of Student Financial Accounts before you apply for graduation to verify that your balance is zero.
 If you incur a balance after you have applied for graduation, it must be paid before you can be certified for graduation.

 - Your overall TESU GPA, the GPA in English Composition and/or the GPA in your area of study/option do not meet the minimum requirement.

 Undergraduate students must have an overall TESU GPA, an English Composition GPA and an area of study/option GPA of 2.0 or higher.